oguzhanT/twig-editor/readme.md

 ### AI Assistant Usage
 1. Type your question or request in the AI prompt area
-2. Select your preferred AI model
+2. Select your preferred AI model (ChatGPT or Gemini)
 3. Click "Send" or press Cmd/Ctrl + Enter
 4. Click "Copy & Insert" to add the generated code to your editor